Nitazoxanide: Pharmacodynamics

 The anti-protozoal activity of nitazoxanide is believed to be due to interference with the pyruvate:ferredoxin oxidoreductase (PFOR) enzyme-dependent electron-transfer reaction that is essential to anaerobic energy metabolism.
 PFOR inhibition may also contribute to its activity against anaerobic bacteria.

 It has also been shown to have activity against influenza A virus in vitro.
 The mechanism appears to be by selectively blocking the maturation of the viral hemagglutinin at a stage preceding resistance to endoglycosidase H digestion.
 This impairs hemagglutinin intracellular trafficking and insertion of the protein into the host plasma membrane.

 Nitazoxanide modulates a variety of other pathways in vitro, including glutathione-S-transferase and glutamate-gated chloride ion channels in nematodes, respiration and other pathways in bacteria and cancer cells, and viral and host transcriptional factors.

 Pharmacokinetics

 Following oral administration, nitazoxanide is rapidly hydrolyzed to the pharmacologically active metabolite, tizoxanide, which is 99% protein bound.
 Tizoxanide is then glucuronide conjugated into the active metabolite, tizoxanide glucuronide.
 Peak plasma concentrations of the metabolites tizoxanide and tizoxanide glucuronide are observed 1–4 hours after oral administration of nitazoxanide, whereas nitazoxanide itself is not detected in blood plasma.

 Roughly 2/3 of an oral dose of nitazoxanide is excreted as its metabolites in feces, while the remainder of the dose excreted in urine.
 Tizoxanide is excreted in the urine, bile and feces.
 Tizoxanide glucuronide is excreted in urine and bile.

 Chemistry

+Acetic acid [2-[(5-nitro-2-thiazolyl)amino]-oxomethyl]phenyl ester is a carboxylic ester and a member of benzamides.
+It is functionally related to a salicylamide.

 Nitazoxanide is the prototype member of the thiazolides, which is a drug class of structurally-related broad-spectrum antiparasitic compounds.
+Nitazoxanide belongs to the class of drugs known as thiazolides.
+It is a broad-spectrum anti-infective drug that significantly modulates the survival, growth, and proliferation of a range of extracellular and intracellular protozoa, helminths, anaerobic and microaerophilic bacteria, in addition to viruses.
 Nitazoxanide is a light yellow crystalline powder.
 It is poorly soluble in ethanol and practically insoluble in water.

+The molecular formula of Nitazoxanide is C12H9N3O5S and its molecular weight is 307.28 g/mol2.

+Tizoxanide, an active metabolite of nitazoxanide in humans, is also an antiparasitic drug of the thiazolide class.